Village of Euclid v. Ambler Realty Co.: Supreme Court

 The Supreme Court agreed with the lower court's denial of the dismissal motion, but overturned the outcome of the case and sided with the Village of Euclid.
 The Court held that the zoning ordinance was not an unreasonable extension of the village's police power and did not have the character of arbitrary fiat, and thus it was not unconstitutional.

 Further, the Court found that Ambler Realty had offered no evidence that the ordinance had any effect on the value of the property in question, but based their assertions of depreciation on speculation only.
-The court ruled that speculation was not a valid basis for a claim of takings.
+The Court ruled that speculation was not a valid basis for a claim of takings.

 Ambler Realty had argued their case on the basis of the 14th Amendment's due process clause.
 The Court noted that the challenger in a due process case would have to show that the law in question is discriminatory and has no rational basis.
 The Court found that Euclid's zoning ordinance in fact did have a rational basis.

-Planner and lawyer Alfred Bettman, supported by the Ohio Planning Conference (now APA-Ohio, a chapter of the American Planning Association), submitted a friend of the court brief on behalf of Euclid, arguing that zoning is a form of nuisance control and therefore a reasonable police power measure.
+Planner and lawyer Alfred Bettman, supported by the Ohio Planning Conference (now APA-Ohio, a chapter of the American Planning Association), submitted an amicus brief on behalf of Euclid, arguing that zoning is a form of nuisance control and therefore a reasonable police power measure.

-In short the court ruled that zoning ordinances, regulations and laws must find their justification in some aspect of police power and asserted for the public welfare.
+In short the Court ruled that zoning ordinances, regulations and laws must find their justification in some aspect of police power and asserted for the public welfare.
 Benefit for the public welfare must be determined in connection with the circumstances, the conditions and the locality of the case.

 Significance

 Zoning precedent

-At the time of Euclid, zoning was a relatively new concept, and indeed there had been rumblings that it was an unreasonable intrusion into private property rights for a government to restrict how an owner might use property.
-The court, in holding that there was valid government interest in maintaining the character of a neighborhood and in regulating where certain land uses should occur, allowed for the subsequent explosion in zoning ordinances across the country.
-The court has never heard a case seeking to overturn Euclid.
+At the time of Euclid v.
+Ambler, zoning was a relatively new concept, and indeed there had been rumblings that it was an unreasonable intrusion into private property rights for a government to restrict how an owner might use property.
+The Supreme Court, in holding that there was valid government interest in maintaining the character of a neighborhood and in regulating where certain land uses should occur, allowed for the subsequent explosion in zoning ordinances across the country.
+The Supreme Court has never heard a case seeking to overturn the decision.
 Today most local governments in the United States have zoning ordinances.
-The city of Houston, Texas, is the largest unzoned city in the United States.
+Houston, Texas is the largest unzoned city in the United States, although it uses deed restrictions instead.

-Less than two years later, the Supreme Court decided Nectow v.
-City of Cambridge (1928).
-In Nectow, the Court overturned a zoning ordinance for violating the 14th Amendment due process clause.
+In 1928, less than two years later, the Supreme Court decided in Nectow v.
+City of Cambridge that a zoning ordinance had depreciated the value of the plaintiff's property, and overturned the ordinance for violating the 14th Amendment due process clause.